KenKundert/inform/README.rst

    be *False* to indicate that program name should not be added to message headers. argv (list of strings):
    System command line arguments (logged).
-By default, sys.argv is used. version (string):
+By default, sys.argv is used.
+If False is passed in, argv is not logged and argv[0] is not available to be the program name. version (string):
    Program version (logged if provided). termination_callback (func):
    A function that is called at program termination. colorscheme (*None*, 'light', or 'dark'):
    Color scheme to use. *None* indicates that messages should not be colorized.
-   Colors are not used if desired output stream is not a TTY. flush (bool):
+   Colors are not used if output stream is not a TTY. flush (bool):
    Flush the stream after each write.
 Is useful if you program is crashing, causing loss of the latest writes.
 Can cause programs to run considerably